 Calendar Year Award 2005 Gujarat Gas Safety Award in recognition for developing and implementing effective HSE Management System by the Gujarat Gas Company Limited.
-2017 "Second Award" instituted by CHEMEXCIL Basic Chemicals, Cosmetics & Dyes Export Promotion Council (Ministry of Commerce and Industry, Government of India under the category of Panel-II: INORGANIC, ORGANIC AND AGRO CHEMICALS - (SSM) for outstanding performance for the year 2016-17.
-2018 Uka Tarsadia University, Bardoli.
+2017 "Second Award" instituted by CHEMEXCIL Basic Chemicals, Cosmetics & Dyes Export Promotion Council (Ministry of Commerce and Industry, Government of India under the category of Panel-II: INORGANIC, ORGANIC AND AGRO CHEMICALS - (SSM) outstanding performance for the year 2016-17.
+2018 Token of Appreciation for being the Best Recruiter at the Industry-Academic Meet 2018 organized by the Uka Tarsadia University, Bardoli.
 2018 Awarded a certificate of recognition with the status of Two-Star Export House in accordance with the provisions of the Foreign Trade Policy 2015-2020 by the Directorate General of Foreign Trade, Ministry of Commerce & Industry, Government of India 2018 "Business Innovation Award" under Dare to Dream Awards by SAP 2018 Get Authorized Economic Operator AEO-T1 Certificates from Central Board of Excise and Custom under WCO's safe framework of standards 2021 Award for Excellence in the Category of Research in Science & Technology by Federation of Gujarat Industries 2021 Fairdeal Filaments Awards for Outstanding Entrepreneur in MSME Segment by the Southern Gujarat Chamber of Commerce & Industry